nao1215/sqly/README.md

 Documentation: **https://nao1215.github.io/sqly/**

-This documentation describes `v1.0.0-rc6`, a release candidate.
-It carries substantial breaking changes over v0.x — classified exit codes, visible-only Excel sheets, SIGTERM `143`, multiple inputs as one atomic import, a schema-only `--inspect`, default-deny remote input, stdout carrying nothing but data in every machine-readable format, and now an export that refuses a value it cannot write rather than changing it — and more can land before v1.0.0, so read the [CHANGELOG](./CHANGELOG.md) before upgrading.
+This documentation describes `v1.0.0-rc7`, a release candidate.
+It carries substantial breaking changes over v0.x — classified exit codes, visible-only Excel sheets, SIGTERM `143`, multiple inputs as one atomic import, a schema-only `--inspect`, default-deny remote input, stdout carrying nothing but data in every machine-readable format, an export that refuses a value it cannot write rather than changing it, and now a shell with `.header` removed, `.mode` limited to formats a screen can show, and its history in a text file — and more can land before v1.0.0, so read the [CHANGELOG](./CHANGELOG.md) before upgrading.

 ![demo](./doc/img/demo.gif)